 The GW School of Business is proud to present a new series of 30-minute moderated interviews with notable alumni and respected thought leaders in the business, government and nonprofit arenas.

 At the GW School of Business (GWSB), we strongly believe in the concept of lifelong learning for all members of our family, including our students and alumni.
-Our guest speakers and moderators will share insights on a range of topics including technology, leadership, global developments, ethics, and other timely areas of interest.
+At George Talks Business, our guest speakers and moderators share insights on a range of topics including technology, leadership, global developments, ethics, and other timely areas of interest.

 January 28, 2019 - The Inaugural Event